-QCAT requires that the person chosen for appointment as an administrator be someone who/whose:
+QCAT requires that the person chosen for appointment as an administrator be someone who:

-- respects the decision making principles specified in the Guardianship and Administration Act 2000 which state that the adult must be given every opportunity to make decisions to the full extent of their capacity
+- respects the decision making principles specified in the Guardianship and Administration Act 2000 that state the adult must be given every opportunity to make decisions to the full extent of their capacity

-- interests are unlikely to conflict with those of the adult
+- has interests that are unlikely to conflict with those of the adult

-- outlook, cultural background and method of communication are compatible with those of the adult
+- has an outlook, cultural background and method of communication compatible with those of the adult

 - is similarly compatible with anyone else appointed on the adult's behalf

 - is available to act on behalf of the adult and is accessible to the adult

 - has the competence to carry out the functions and exercise the powers of an administrator